 My Blessed Half

-In these 20 years, he never once mentioned that I had any health issues.
+In these 20 years, he never mentioned that I had any health issues.
 Even though it took two-three years, his family also accepted me.
 I feel I am very blessed.

 Lessons from Cancer Journey